 For this strand the funding has been used to pay for a Pastoral Officer and School Counsellor.
 We also use a dog therapy initiative.
-The use of SIMs (data system) has allowed the profile of pupils affected by these limitations, to be raised.
+The use of SIMs (data system) has allowed the profile of these pupils to be raised.
 There are vulnerable group meetings for each year group every 2 weeks where key staff attend and discuss pupils that need to be targeted for support.
-There have also been dedicated CPD sessions focusing on individual pupils or groups of Pupil Premium pupils.
-There has also been a renewed focus on transition both into year 5 and for our year 8 leavers.
-The School also offers additional support for our Forces pupils in the form of Purple Club.
+There have also been dedicated CPD sessions focusing on individual pupils or groups of PP pupils.
+There has also been a renewed focus on transition both into Year 5 and for our Year 8 leavers.
+The school also offers additional support for our Forces pupils in the form of Purple Club.
 There is a Young Carers club.